-With a grant for “Reframing the Institutional Saga,” provided by the Council of Independent Colleges and the Lilly Endowment Inc., the college will explore the current state of its Methodist affiliation by hosting a symposium on March 17-18, 2023, and publishing the papers from the symposium in an edited volume.
-Modeled after a Symposium on Church-College Relations hosted by the college in 1991, the symposium will bring together a variety of perspectives from the Allegheny community and the Western PA Conference to provide critical reflection on the relationship between the two institutions at this moment in time.
+With a grant for “Reframing the Institutional Saga,” provided by the Council of Independent Colleges and the Lilly Endowment Inc., the college will explore the current state of its Methodist affiliation by hosting a symposium on March 17-18, 2023, then publishing the symposium papers in an edited volume.
+Modeled after a Symposium on Church-College Relations hosted by the college in 1991, the symposium brings together a variety of perspectives from the Allegheny community and the Western Pennsylvania Conference to provide critical reflection on the relationship between the two institutions at this moment in time.

 The symposium opens Friday evening, March 17, and runs through Saturday evening, March 18.
 Three keynote speakers will reflect on the general state of church-college relations, while papers written by scholars from Allegheny and the Western Pennsylvania Conference will address aspects of the specific relationship between the two institutions.
 The symposium closes with a dessert reception and remarks by Allegheny College President Ron Cole and Bishop Cynthia Moore-Koikoi of the Western Pennsylvania United Methodist Conference.